 Private Cloud Services: A private cloud service is a cloud service with the ability to implement more security and control.
 It’s usually built behind a company’s firewall and is structured very similar to a public cloud service.

 Hybrid Cloud Services: Hybrid cloud services are a combination of private and public, where you can select which systems and files go where.
-A typical hybrid configuration is to put all non-critical business functions on a public cloud solution to free up bandwith and increase performance on a private cloud.
+A typical hybrid configuration is to put all non-critical business functions on a public cloud solution to free up bandwidth and increase performance on a private cloud.

 Once you understand what the cloud is and how businesses can use it, you can put together a plan.
 Is it worth it to your business to start transitioning your systems, storage, and document management to the cloud?